 There will be no mandatory text for the course.
 The majority of our readings will come from published or working versions of academic papers, case studies, regulatory/government publications, and other sources.
-For reference to the theoretical concepts we apply in the course, I recommend Industrial Organization: Contemporary Theory and Empirical Applications by Pepall, Richards, and Norman (4th Edition) and Game Theory for Applied Economists by Gibbons (1st Edition).
+For reference to the theoretical concepts we apply in the course, I recommend Industrial Organization: Contemporary Theory and Empirical Applications by Pepall, Richards, Norman (4th Edition) and Game Theory for Applied Economists by Gibbons (1st Edition), and An Introduction to Statistical Learning by James, Witten, Hastie, and Tibshirani.